traesullivan/Circle-Zendesk-Analysis/README.md

 # Why This Matters
 This project shows not just the ability to analyze support data, but also to:

--Build robust monitoring systems in less than a day
+-Build robust monitoring systems based on available data

 -Automate performance tracking and forecasting